 The Chairman leads and manages the Board, ensuring that it discharges its legal and regulatory responsibilities effectively and fully preserves order and facilitates the effective discharge of the Board functions.
-The profile of the Chairman is given on page 30
+The profile of the Chairman is given on page 28

-Role of the Chairman A.3.1 Complied The Chairman is as an outstanding business leader, provides leadership to the Board, controls and preserves order at Board meeting and provides the Board with strategic direction and guidance in managing the affairs of the company.
-The chairman is also responsible for; Ensuring the new Board members are given an appropriate induction, covering terms of appointment, The effective participation of both executive and non-executive Directors, All Directors are encouraged to make an effective contribution, within their respective capabilities, for the benefit of the Company, A balance of power between executive and non-executive Directors is maintained, The views of Directors on issues under consideration are ascertained.
+The Chairman is as an outstanding business leader, provides leadership to the Board, controls and preserves order at Board meeting and provides the Board with strategic direction and guidance in managing the affairs of the company.

+The chairman is also responsible for;

+Ensuring the new Board members are given an appropriate induction, covering terms of appointment,

+The effective participation of both executive and non-executive Directors,

+All Directors are encouraged to make an effective contribution, within their respective capabilities, for the benefit of the Company,

+A balance of power between executive and non-executive Directors is maintained,

+The views of Directors on issues under consideration are ascertained.